 If the manufacturer provides add-ons such as visors, face shields and neck curtains with the helmet, these add-ons must neither lessen the protective capability of the basic helmet nor create a direct hazard for the wearer.

 B. Shell

-Shell ventilation holes, if used, shall not exceed 13 mm in diameter.
-If rivets are used, the heads shall not have sharp edges and shall not project more than two mm from the outer surface of the helmet.
+If rivets are used, the heads shall not have sharp edges and shall not project more than two mm from the inner surface of the helmet.